 1660 Blue Mountain Drive, Palmerton

 39 trails, 6 terrain parks, 21 snow tubing lanes, and night skiing.
 Explorer program offers ski lessons for ages 4-12 and snowboarding instruction for ages 5-12.
 (Also offers a Pioneer Program for the same age group, which is recommended for an older crowd who already completed Explorers.)
 Children 5 and younger ski for free with a paying adult.

 1 Camelback Road, Tannersville

 Boasts 30 trails, most for novices and beginners.
 Night skiing offered.
 Learn to ski and snowboard classes for kids ages 4-12.
+Half-day CamelCare Adventurers ski or snowboard program for kids ages 3-5.
 Snow tubing with double tubes available for children as small as 33 inches, accompanied by an adult.
 Mountain coaster experience open on weekends.
 Kids ages 5 and younger receive free lift ticket with paid adult.

 1 Jack Frost Mountain Road, Blakeslee

 Sister resort: Big Boulder, 1 S. Lake Drive, Lake Harmony

 Ski programs for ages 3-10; snowboard lessons for ages 6-10.
 Both offer terrain parks and tubing for those at least 42 inches tall.
 Only Big Boulder has night skiing.